Friday, October 30, 2020

 At the end of the Great Tribulation, Antichrist attacks Israel and then Jesus returns.

-There is a time gap between the male child being caught up to God and his throne (which is a picture of Jesus' ascension) (Rev 12:5b), and the statement about Israel (the picture of the woman being protected in the wilderness for about 3.5 years)
+There is a time gap between the male child being caught up to God and his throne (which is a picture of Jesus' ascension) (Rev 12:5b), and the statement about Israel (the picture of the woman being protected in the wilderness for 3.5 Prophetic Years

-(Rev 12:6, 14).
-So far, almost 2000 years have passed between these two statements.
+(3.5x360=1260 days) (Rev 12:6, 14)).
+So far, almost 2000 years have passed between these statements.
 This type of time gaps are not uncommon in Scripture and are given especially in the prophetic books, see 5) The 69 Weeks in the Book of Daniel and The 70th Week in When Did Jesus Die and When Was He Born?

 See also The Book of Revelation.